IAmTerror/slimer_script_python/README.md

 7. Run `main.py` !
 Additional information : Slimer Script is above all intended to be executed automatically by your OS, via your task scheduler if you are on Windows, or `crontab` if you are on Linux.

+During the execution of Slimer Script, some non-critical errors may occur.
+These may be for example exceptions due to the inability to read certain files (insufficient rights, etc...).
+These errors will not prevent the script from executing properly.

+Warning : the execution of Slimer Script may take several minutes if you choose to parse one or more hard disks in their entirety.
+Please be patient !

 <p align="center">
   <img src="https://raw.githubusercontent.com/IAmTerror/slimer_script_python/master/img/ghostbusters_logo.png" />
 </p>